wolfgangasdf/iqp-book/sp-concepts.md

 The spin is so important in quantum mechanics because of a number of reasons, but probably above all because all known fundamental particles (electron, photon, quarks, gluons and a few more) have a nonzero spin - except for the recently discovered Higgs boson, which was confirmed experimentally in 2013 – it has zero spin.

-## Spin Operators and Commutation Relations
+## Spin operators and commutation relations

 `[slide]`